 eCommerce conversion rates

-As an Etsy seller, you’re selling your products online via online checkout, and that makes you an eCommerce store.
-Therefore, a lot of eCommerce tips, best practices, and averages apply to your Etsy shop.
+As an Etsy seller, you’re selling your products via online checkout, and that simply makes you an eCommerce store.
+Therefore, a lot of eCommerce tips, best practices, and averages can apply to your Etsy shop.

 The average eCommerce conversion rate (the measurement of visitors to a page to paying customers) was 1.95% in 2021.